Leeway-95/StreamTS-Agents/README.md

 <!--[![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Qwen3-TSVL-4B-Web%20Demo-blue)](https://huggingface.co/spaces/Leeway2027/Qwen3-TSVL-4B)-->

 This repository provides the code for our paper, which introduces StreamTS-Agents, a multi-agent framework that enhances LLM-based reasoning over streaming time series.
-It employs specialized agents for monitoring and reasoning, supported by a pattern-mapping caption storage, to overcome challenges of continuous temporal understanding, agent cooperation, and temporal context collapse.
-The framework significantly improves performance on understanding and reasoning tasks.

 >  ✨ If you find our work useful for your research, please consider giving it a <strong>star ⭐ on GitHub</strong> to stay updated with future releases.